playfairs/dotfiles/README.md

 # InvraNet's Dotfiles
-This branch here (the main one) is for Linux, I have dots for macos on the macos branch.
+This branch here (the main one) is for Linux, I have dots for macOS on the macos branch.

 ## My Workflow